Tag Archives: Prayer

 Mrs. C

-We affectionately called her Mrs. C. In her sixties, with remarkable zeal, she possessed a charismatic and gregarious personality.
+We affectionately called her Mrs. C. In her sixties, with remarkable zeal, she possessed a charisma and a gregarious personality.
 She was a Bible teacher, an author, a missionary, a powerhouse, and a woman of great faith.
 She exuded genuine friendship in a Godly persona and took me under her wings.
-She held many prayer meetings in her home and often prostrated herself on the floor on her face interceding on behalf of others.
+She held many prayer meetings in her home.
+Often, she prostrated herself on the floor on her face, interceding on behalf of others.
 She became my lifesaver, my spiritual mother.
-Throughout the years, I counted on her for spiritual advice and much-needed counseling.
+I counted on her for spiritual advice and much-needed counseling throughout the years.

-On one dreary afternoon, the sky, along with my hope and faith grew overcast.
+On one dreary afternoon, the sky, along with my hope and faith, grew overcast.
 Suffering from battle fatigue, I sat in Mrs. C’s den.
 I told her I was sick and tired of being sick and tired.

 “I can’t take it anymore,” I confessed, wringing my hands.